How CBT Dismantles ADHD Negativity: Cognitive Behavioral Therapy Overview

-CBT intervenes to lessen life impairments — procrastination, time management, and other common difficulties — not to treat the core symptoms of inattention, hyperactivity, and impulsivity.
+CBT intervenes to improve daily life struggles — procrastination, time management, and other common difficulties — not to treat the core symptoms of inattention, hyperactivity, and impulsivity.

 CBT sessions focus on identifying the situations in which poor planning, disorganization, and poor time and task management create challenges in a patient’s day-to-day life.
 Sessions may help an individual deal with obligations such as paying bills or completing work on time, and encourage endeavors that provide personal fulfillment and well-being, such as sleep, exercise, or hobbies.
 Learning about ADHD is always a good starting point, as it reinforces the message that ADHD is not a character flaw and demonstrates the neurological underpinnings of daily challenges.

 Most adults with ADHD say, “I know what I need to do, I just don’t do it.”
 Despite having plans for what they want or need to do, they do not carry them out.
 CBT focuses on adopting coping strategies, managing negative expectations and emotions, and unwinding behavioral patterns that interfere with the strategies.

 The goals and session agendas of CBT center on scenarios and challenges that the patient has encountered and, more important, expects to encounter, particularly between sessions.
-The therapist uses take-away reminders, follow-up check-ins, and other ways of making coping skills “sticky,” so that they are used outside of the consulting room.
+The therapist uses take-away reminders, follow-up check-ins, and other ways of applying new coping skills so they are used outside of the consulting room.
 Ultimately, the way that a patient with ADHD functions in everyday life is the best measure of whether the therapy is helping.